 Polyester Resin

-- General Purpose Laminating Resin – This advanced ortho polyester resin works for repairs and new construction.
+- All Purpose Laminating Resin – This advanced ortho polyester resin works for repairs and new construction.
 Secures fiberglass fabric, composite materials, woods, metals, and other fiberglass...

 - Versatile Application and Fast Wet Out – A fast wet-out means you can apply this poly laminating resin easily to composites and FRP parts including cars, motorcycles, boats, marine vehicles,...